Payero/ccdp-engine/Documentation/WORKFLOW.md

 // Whether the resource is a serverless resource or not *(should be false for agents)* final boolean isServerless = false;

-// The type of node the resource is
-String node-type;

 // A list of task requests assinged to the resource List<CcdpTaskRequest> tasks;

 // A unique identifier applied to the resource
-String instance-id;
+String instanceId;

-// The session that the Engine assigned to the resource String session-id;
+// The session that the Engine assigned to the resource String assignedSession;

-// The assigned CPU to the resource by the allocator int assigned-cpu;
+// The assigned CPU to the resource by the allocator int assignedCPU;

-// The assigned memory (RAM) to the resource by the allocator int assigned-mem;
+// The assigned memory (RAM) to the resource by the allocator int assignedMEM;

-// The assigned disk space to the resource by the allocator int assigned-disk;
+// The assigned disk space to the resource by the allocator int assignedDisk;

-// The total CPU available to the resource int total-cpu;
+// The total CPU available to the resource int totalCPU;

-// The total memory (RAM) available to the resource int total-mem;
+// The total memory (RAM) available to the resource int totalMEM;

-// The total disk space available to the resource int total-disk-space;
+// The total disk space available to the resource int totalDisk;

-// The current free memory (RAM) available to the resource int free-mem;
+// The current free memory (RAM) available to the resource int freeMem;

-// The current CPU load used by the resource int system-cpu-load;
+// The current CPU load used by the resource int cpuLoad;

-// The current free disk space available to the resource int free-disk-space;
+// The current free disk space available to the resource int freeDisk;

-// Whether the resource is single tasked* boolean is-single-tasked;
+// Whether the resource is single tasked* boolean isSingleTasked;

-// The task that is causing the resource to be single tasked, null if not single tasked CcdpTaskRequest single-task;
+// The task that is causing the resource to be single tasked, null if not single tasked CcdpTaskRequest singleTask;

-// The last time the resource was updated by an Engine probe int last-updated;
+// The last time the resource was updated by an Engine probe int lastUpdated;

-// The last time the resource was assigned a tasked by the task allocator int last-assignment;
+// The last time the resource was assigned a tasked by the task allocator int lastAssignment;

 // Additional tags to add to the resource
 Map<String, String> tags;